UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 A complete analysis involves merging low and high-Venc data sets acquired with 3 velocity-encoding directions along orthogonal axes
 (typically referred to the patient orientation rather than the LAB frame).

+Velocities (in units of cm/s) are calculated from the input PC cine-stacks according to the equation:

+Velocity = Intercept + Slope.Grayscale, where Intercept = - LowVenc and Slope = LowVenc/(2^11).

 ## Method

 1. At each cardiac phase (epoch), the low-Venc modulus volume is co-registered to the high-Venc volume.